Bluebird Info and Tips February 11 2012

 What can we do?

 We can entice bluebirds by providing suitable habitats, winter shelter, and food supplies.
-Plants that bear berries throughout the winter (bittersweet, hackberry, dogwood, American holly, privet, bayberry, sumac, and others) will provide food for not only bluebirds but many other species.
+Plants that bear berries in spring or fall (bittersweet, hackberry, dogwood, American holly, privet, bayberry, sumac, and others) will provide food for not only bluebirds but many other avian friends.

 Winter roost boxes provide shelter in the coldest season for many birds.
 In areas where bluebirds find sufficient food, they may stay all year, but a roost box will allow them warmth on cold nights.
 And specially designed bluebird houses, feature predator guards on the entrance to keep out squirrels, raccoons, and competing birds will give the bluebird a safe place to live and rear its young.
 Squirrel baffles are also ideal once a nest has been established.
 Nests of sparrows and other competitors must be cleaned out of the bluebird house on a regular basis.

 People sometimes create a "bluebird trail" by hanging many bluebird houses in an area, about 100 yards apart, to give the bluebirds an abundance of housing.
 They are often placed on fence posts, giving the appearance of a "trail."
 Tree swallows often find bluebird houses to their liking as well, and this problem can be lessened by hanging two houses back to back, even on a post or close to each other.
 Two bluebirds will not nest near each other, so this gives the swallows one house and the bluebirds the other.
 The swallows will even help protect the bluebirds from other competing birds.